veebch/thedailygrind/README.md

 # To Do

-- Calibration, perhaps using a precision limit switch
+- Auto-calibration, perhaps using a precision limit switch
-- Collect additional information
+- Collect additional information via UI
 - Stretch goal: Build a grinder from scratch

 # Contributing to the Code